North America·USA·Updated May 3, 2026

 What scams target tourists in Asheville?

-The most frequently reported tourist scams in Asheville are Fake Parking Attendant Scam, Short-Term Rental Misrepresentation in River Arts District, Aggressive Panhandling and Distraction Theft, with 1 classified as high severity.
+The most frequently reported tourist scams in Asheville are Fake Parking Attendant Scam, Short-Term Rental Misrepresentation in River Arts District, Aggressive Panhandling and Distraction Theft.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New York and Cozumel.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Asheville?